Coming Back to Mass at St. Mary’s Church

 - Please remember to WASH YOUR HANDS for at least 20 seconds before coming to Mass.

 - ARRIVE EARLY (15 minutes before Mass) and safely line up outside.
 Doors will open 15 minutes before Mass.
 Given the spacing requirement, those who come late may be asked to kindly return at another Mass time.

 - WEAR A FACE MASK at all times while on the parish campus (both indoors and outside) and maintain SAFE SOCIAL DISTANCING (6 feet).

-- Please Enter Using the Bell Tower door on St. Mary’s Place (wheelchair accessible)
+- Please Enter Using the Front Doors of the Church or Bell Tower door on St. Mary’s Place (wheelchair accessible)